guotong1988/guotong1988.github.io/research/_posts/2025-07-01-self-select-for-lora.md

 In recent years, the development of large language models (LLMs) \cite{ref1,ref2,ref3} has brought breakthroughs on NLP applications.

+Parameter Efficient Fine-Tuning (PEFT) \cite{ref4,ref5} provides a practical solution by efficiently adjusting the large models over the various downstream tasks.

+The proposed method can be iteratively applied to continuously enhance the quality of the dataset.

 ### 2. Method

 ![fig1](/assets/png/self-select/fig1.png)

+### 3. Experiments

+### 4. Discussion

+When fine-tuning a domain-adapted LLM, the acquisition of the initial dataset (Step-1) – serving as the foundational stage of the workflow – assumes greater criticality relative to the method presented in this paper.‌ For instance, ‌should‌ data generation be implemented via prompt engineering leveraging APIs such as GPT-4 or Gemini, ‌rigorous optimization of the prompt engineering pipeline itself becomes paramount‌ to secure a high-quality seed training dataset.

+### 5. Conclusion

 ### Reference
 ```